 Of the various genetically modified (GM) crops in use today, none is planted by more smallholder farmers than Bt cotton.
 Bt crops contain insecticide-producing Cry genes from the bacterium Bacillus thuringiensis, expressing proteins deadly to many common cotton insect pests.
 Small-scale Indian cotton farmers in particular have struggled with pest management, and in 2013 over 90 per cent of Indian cotton farmers planted Bt cotton, more than in any other country.
 A pressing question in agriculture today is how sustainable the benefits of Bt cotton will be for these farmers.

 Genetically modified (GM) crops may threaten agrobiodiversity because: (1) genetic material could escape into and subsequently alter non-GM species; and (2) GM crops encourage farmers along an agronomic feedback loop encouraging input-intensive monocultures.
 However, in the Warangal district of Telangana, India, GMcotton farms also contain nearly 100 semi-managed vegetables, trees, and wild plants belonging to 39 botanical families.
 While farmers continue to plant poorly understood, deceptively labeled Bt (Bacillus thuringiensis Berliner) cotton seeds in their fields, they also maintain an average of 17 other plants on the same farms for home economic needs.
 This paper draws on surveys, field interviews, and ethnography conducted among randomly sampled Bt cotton farmers to show the full range of economic plants cultivated on Warangal GM farms.
 In doing so, I argue that some farmers have been able to preserve agrobiodiversity despite the pressures of GM cotton cash cropping.
 That agrobiodiversity has potential benefits for Indigenous knowledge and drawbacks for environmental and health concerns.
+This paper was selected for the 2014 Barbara Lawrence Award of the Society of Ethnobiology.

 In this essay we present three biases that make it difficult to represent farmer voices in a meaningful way.
 These biases are information bias, individual bias, and short-term bias.
 We illustrate these biases through two case studies.
 One is the case of Golden Rice in the Philippines and the other is the case of Bt cotton in India.